eric-pierce/freshapi/README.md

 }
 ```

-6. Next map the file we just created into the cthulhoo/ttrss-web-nginx:latest image as part of the docker setup.
+6. The official Docker setup for Tiny-Tiny RSS consists of three images.
+You will need to map the file you just created into the cthulhoo/ttrss-web-nginx:latest image as part of the docker setup.
 ```yaml
     volumes:
       - $DOCKERDIR/ttrss:/var/www/html:ro
       - $DOCKERDIR/ttrss-nginx.conf.template:/etc/nginx/templates/nginx.conf.template
 ```
-Example full docker-compose portion for TT-RSS's official images and FreshAPI support below:
+Example full docker-compose portion for all three of TT-RSS's official images using [Traefik](https://github.com/traefik/traefik) and FreshAPI support below.
 ```yaml
   app:
     container_name: ttrss-app